PowerPoint Designer improves your slides by automatically generating design ideas that you can choose from.

 Don't use any additional objects or shapes on the same slide as your photo.

-Use a maximum of two photos (.JPG, .PNG, .GIF, or .BMP) per slide, and make sure they're larger than 200 x 200 pixels in size.
+Use a maximum of four photos (.JPG, .PNG, .GIF, or .BMP) per slide, and make sure they're larger than 200 x 200 pixels in size.

 No design ideas for process-based slides?